My first online LLC briefing session

 Good points (students)

-- It was a very useful opportunity to hear from multiple companies whose booths I might not have visited if it had been an offline briefing session.
+- The opportunity to listen to presentations from multiple companies that I might not have visited if it had been an offline information session was extremely valuable.

 The most common impression this time was that it was good to hear from multiple companies at once